The author is a hunter with a breadth of knowledge he's eager to share with the world.

 - Bring some snacks and drinks.
 Especially if you plan on being out more than a few hours.
 You will work up an appetite waltzing through the wilderness.
 Plus it's nice to have a snack and a cool soda or a hot cup of coffee.

 - You'll need to bring something to carry the squirrels you've successfully harvested.
 Any bag, old pillowcase, or even a bucket will suffice.
 I usually carry a string, tie the squirrels together, and hang them from my belt or backpack.
-One great thing to have is an .
-They have plenty of pockets for your gear and have one big pouch on the back to put game into. upland game vest
+One great thing to have is an upland game vest.
+They have plenty of pockets for your gear and have one big pouch on the back to put the game into.

 Learn to Field-Dress Your Squirrels